Sitefinity/sitefinity-admin-app-extensions-samples/library-extender/README.md

 };
 ```

-After the implementation is complete when click on insert image/document in the rich editor or click to relate media item the widget of the DAM provider will open into the dialog.
+After the implementation is complete, when clicking on insert image/document in the rich editor or clicking to relate media item, the widget of the DAM provider will open into the dialog.